appium/appium-flutter-driver/README.md

     1. Start a session without `app` capability
     2. Install the application under test via `driver.install_app` or `mobile:installApp` command etc
     3. Calls `flutter:connectObservatoryWsUrl` command to keep finding an observatory URL to the Dart VM
-        - `appium:retryBackoffTime` and `appium:maxRetryCount` will control the duration to keep finding an observatory URL to the Dart VM
     4. (at the same time) Launch the application under test via outside the appium-flutter-driver
         - e.g. Launch an iOS process via [ios-go](https://github.com/danielpaulus/go-ios), [iproxy](https://github.com/libimobiledevice/libusbmuxd#iproxy) or [tidevice](https://github.com/alibaba/taobao-iphone-device)
     5. Once `flutter:connectObservatoryWsUrl` identify the observatory URL, the command will establish a connection to the Dart VM